Moduli of Nodal Sextic Curves via Periods of K3 Surfaces: Moduli of Nodal Sextic Curves

-In this section, we will first characterize the moduli spaces of singular sextic curves via $\GIT$ constructions (subsection \ref{subsection: GIT of singular sextic curves}).
-Using the Hodge structure of certain $K3$ surfaces naturally associated to singular sextic curve, we can realize those moduli spaces as arithmetic quotients of type $\IV$ domains (subsection \ref{subsection: period map}).
+In this section, we will first characterize the moduli spaces of nodal sextic curves via $\GIT$ constructions (\S \ref{subsection: GIT of singular sextic curves}).
+Using the Hodge structures of certain $K3$ surfaces naturally associated with nodal sextic curves, we can realize those moduli spaces as arithmetic quotients of type $\IV$ domains (\S \ref{subsection: period map}).

+Consider the subspace $\Sigma^n$ of $\PP\Sym^6(V^*)$ consisting of plane sextic curves with $n$ different nodes.
+A singular type $T$ is defined to be an irreducible component of $\Sigma^n$.
+We also denote by $\Sigma_T$ to be the irreducible component corresponding to the type $T$.
+A plane sextic curve in $\Sigma_T$ is called to have singular type $T$.
+In the rest of this section, we fix $T$ and write $\Sigma=\Sigma_T$ for short.